AyyaduraiAgalya/Fraud-Detection-System/README.md

 # Credit Card Fraud Detection using Distributed Processing and Machine Learning

 ## Project Overview
 This project uses the **Credit Card Fraud Detection dataset** from Kaggle to build a machine learning model that can effectively identify fraudulent transactions.
 Using **PySpark** for distributed processing, to simulate scalability and real-world data handling, even with a manageable dataset size.
-This project demonstrates end-to-end data science skills, including data ingestion, exploratory data analysis (EDA), feature engineering, and model development, all optimised for large-scale processing.
+This project demonstrates end-to-end data science skills, including data ingestion, exploratory data analysis (EDA), feature engineering, preprocessing, and model development, all optimised for large-scale processing.

 ## Objectives
 1. **Fraud Detection**: Build a predictive model to classify transactions as fraudulent or legitimate.